Tuxedo, New York: 1900s

 By 1915, 3,636 people lived in Tuxedo, about 20% more than were reported in the 1890 Census.

 A major shift in landholding in Tuxedo started after 1910, when Mrs. W. A. Harriman gave $1 million and 10000 acre of her family's land to the Palisades Interstate Park Commission.
 The state gradually purchased additional farm and forest land from scores of owners, often by eminent domain, resulting in the present Bear Mountain-Harriman State Park, which occupies about 12,500 of Tuxedo's 30700 acre.

 During the 1920s a new hospital and a high school were built by major donations from some residents.
-The Stock Market Crash of 1929 had a disproportionately negative effect on Tuxedo Park's affluence, as numerous residents lost their financial jobs.
-A slow but severe decline in the community's fortunes set in, resulting in a population decline and the loss of such amenities as the hospital, the Masonic Temple (now used as the Town Hall), and many retail stores.
+The Wall Street Crash of 1929 had a disproportionately adverse effect on Tuxedo Park's affluence, as numerous residents lost their financial jobs.
+A slow, but severe decline in the community's fortunes set in, resulting in a population decline and the loss of such amenities as the hospital, the Masonic Temple (now used as the Town Hall), and many retail stores.

 In 1956, the Harrimans sold their Sterling Mine and Railroad Company tract to City Investing Company (now Sterling Forest LLC).
 It developed Maple Brook, Laurel Ridge, Clinton Woods and various offices and research centers on its 8000 acre in the Town of Tuxedo.

 In 1952, the area known as Tuxedo Park became an incorporated village.
 Today it comprises 2050 acre, of which 355 acre is three lakes, and about 340 housing units in 320 structures.
 Other newer housing developments include the Southfields Apartments built in 1971 on the site of a former bed factory, the Mountain View Apartments near the Sloatsburg line, and the Woodlands in Eagle Valley.
 Non-residential facilities include International Paper's Research Center, the Red Apple Restaurant, and the Sterling Forest Ski Area.

-The evening wear known as a "tuxedo", the main component of "black tie" dress, was associated with the wealthy residents of Tuxedo Park.
+The men's evening wear known as a "tuxedo", the main component of "black tie" dress, was associated with the wealthy residents of Tuxedo Park.